trustwallet/wallet-core/docs/README.md

-Documents has been moved to https://developer.trustwallet.com/wallet-core.
+Documents had been moved to https://developer.trustwallet.com/wallet-core.